NUMBERS ARE PEOPLE COCK-UP BEFORE CONSPIRACY • CITE PRIMARY SOURCES OR GO HOME

 The supposed 'over-reporting' emerges from the fact that 'low income' is only one way in which a person might find themselves in a bad place financially.
 If expenditures are high, even people with reasonably good incomes could do so.

-So what looks, to Argyrou and most casual readers, like a bias in favour of thinking of oneself as poor is, in fact, debt overhang.
 It's not a hysterical trope but a piece of solid (or not solid, in another sense) economic fundamentals that Greece's Council of Economic Experts should be treating as a high priority risk - not dismissing as mere snowflakery.
 It creates a reluctance to form households, or have children, or save, invest, start businesses, indeed even to consume.